Adobe-Marketing-Cloud/aep-sdks-documentation/resources/building-mobile-extensions/building-an-extension.md

 }
 ```

-#### **iOS**
+#### iOS

 The `ACPExtension` class has the following method that you must override:

-* `name`, which returns the name of the extension.
+* `name`: Returns the name of the extension.
-  Extension developers must prefix their extension names with the company name \(for example, _com.myCompany.myExtension_\).
-For more information about the naming constraints, see [Namespace Conventions](./#namespace-conventions).
-The name that you use to register cannot conflict with other registered extensions or Adobe internal modules.
+  Extension developers must prefix their extension names with the company name (for example, `com.myCompany.myExtension`).
+For more information about the naming constraints, please read the [namespace conventions section](./#namespace-conventions).
+The name that you use to register **cannot** conflict with other registered extensions or Adobe internal modules.

+  {% hint style="info" %}
-  **Tip**: All Adobe module names are prefixed with com.adobe.module and are considered reserved.
+  All Adobe module names are prefixed with `com.adobe.module` and are considered reserved.
+  {% endhint %}

 The `ACPExtension` class has the following methods that you can optionally override and a member that provides access to the Event Hub:

-* `version`, which returns a version string for your extension.
+* `version`: Returns a version string for your extension.
 The version string is only used for logging and is currently not validated for formatting.
-* `onUnregister`, which allows your extension to complete the cleanup that is required when the Adobe Experience Platform SDK unregisters your extension.
+* `onUnregister`: Allows your extension to complete the cleanup that is required when the Adobe Experience Platform SDK unregisters your extension.
 Unregistration typically happens at app shutdown but can also occur when an extension is behaving badly.
 Examples of the extension behaving badly include taking too long to handle a callback or throwing an exception.
-* `unexpectedError`, which allows you log additional information when the Adobe Experience Platform SDKs encounter an error that could not be returned immediately from a call into the SDK.
+* `unexpectedError`: Allows you log additional information when the Adobe Experience Platform SDKs encounter an error that could not be returned immediately from a call into the SDK.
 An example is an exception that is thrown on a worker thread.
-The exceptions are rare after your extension has been correctly implemented, but the exceptions might occur during development.
+The exceptions are rare after your extension has been correctly implemented, but the exceptions may occur during development.
-* `api` , allows the extension developer to interact with the Event Hub to register event listeners, manage shared state, and so on.
+* `api`: Allows the extension developer to interact with the Event Hub to do tasks such as registering event listeners and managing shared state.

   This method can be used at any time during or after init has been called on your extension.
 It may also be used by your listeners by using the extension member.

+{% hint style="info" %}
-**Tip**: The `ACPExtension` class provides access to the `ACPExtensionApi` interface through the API member.
+The `ACPExtension` class provides access to the `ACPExtensionApi` interface through the API member.
+{% endhint %}

-#### **iOS code example**
+#### iOS code example

 1. In Xcode, create a new file from the `Cocoa Touch Class` template and save it in your project.
 2. Name this class `MyExtension` and ensure that this class is a member of `ACPExtension`.

-**Tip**: In the example below, the methods that are available for overriding are displayed.
+The methods that are available for overriding are displayed in the following example:

 **MyExtension.h**